Fayzahsaid/Spotify-text-analytics/README.md

 - **Source:** Spotify user reviews
 - **Columns:**
-  - `review` – The raw user feedback
+  - `review` – The raw user feedback.
   - `label` – Sentiment label (`POSITIVE` or `NEGATIVE`)

 The reviews cover a range of topics, including: